facom/Plynet/README.md

 DEVELOPER VERSION (Read-Write version):
 -----------------------------------------------------------------------------------------
-Plynet is a open source code, thus you can contribuite with us.
+Plynet is a open source code, thus you can contribute with us.
 With the next steps you can get a read-write version of *Plynet*